cloudevents/spec/spec.md

 ### source-type
 * Type: String
-* Description: The kind of object on which an an event occurred.
+* Description: The kind of object on which an event occurred.
 Providers define list of source-types.
 * Constraints:
   * REQUIRED